ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 messages).
 This prevents the Leader from re-winding an aggregation job and re-running a round with different parameters.

-[[OPEN ISSUE: Allowing the Leader to "rewind" aggregation job state of an may allow an attack on privacy.
+[[OPEN ISSUE: Allowing the Leader to "rewind" aggregation job state of the Helper may allow an attack on privacy.
 For instance, if the VDAF verification key changes, the preparation shares in the Helper's response would change even if the consistency check is made.
 Security analysis is required.
 See #401.]]

 One way a Helper could address this would be to store a digest of the Leader's request, indexed by aggregation job ID and round, and refuse to service a